Vacua in locally de Sitter cosmologies, and how to distinguish them: Quantum field in locally de Sitter FRW spacetimes

 \subsubsection{Euclidean quotient state?}

-On the exp chart FRW spacetime, an attempt to define the Wightman function of an Euclidean quotient state by adapting the image sum in \eqref{WightmanFunct_EQ} to the periodic identification in $\chi_0$ produces an image sum that is not convergent in absolute value, due to the weak falloff of the hypergeometric function.
+On the exp scale factor FRW spacetime, an attempt to define the Wightman function of an Euclidean quotient state by adapting the image sum in \eqref{WightmanFunct_EQ} to the periodic identification in $\chi_0$ produces an image sum that is not convergent in absolute value, due to the weak falloff of the hypergeometric function.
 We shall see in Section \ref{sec:expchart-stressenergy} that a similar weak convergence appears also in the image sum expression for the stress-energy tensor.
-We leave a study of this phenomenon a subject to future work.
+We shall return to this phenomenon in the concluding remarks in Section~\ref{sec:conclusions}.